 Don't be put off

 Some of our best titles have come from people who never expected to see their name in print.
-If you have a good idea but are not sure how to handle it, talk to as many people as you can, including us if you think it is our sort of thing.
-We will always try to help.
+If you have a good idea but are not sure how to handle it, talk to as many people as you can, other authors or publishers.